 Tumor Registrar Salary

-A Tumor Registrar earns an average wage of $18.56 per hour.
-Experience has a moderate effect on pay for this job.
-People in this job generally don't have more than 20 years' experience.
+A Tumor Registrar earns an average wage of $18.70 per hour.
+Most people move on to other jobs if they have more than 20 years' experience in this career.

 Job Description for Tumor Registrar